Creating Work Boundaries: Protecting Your Worth At Work

 Signs You Need Stronger Work Boundaries

 Your body and mind always tell the truth.
-Sometimes quietly.
-Sometimes loudly.
-If you’re experiencing any of these, your boundaries are asking for attention:
+Sometimes it shows up quietly.
+Other times it shows up loudly.
+Either way, if you’re experiencing any of these, your boundaries are asking for attention:

 - You feel guilty taking breaks or using your PTO.

-- You respond to messages immediately, even late at night or on weekends.
+- Many times, you respond to messages immediately, even late at night or on weekends.

 - You say yes when your whole body is screaming no.

-- You feel resentful, overwhelmed, or taken advantage of.
+- Sometimes you feel resentful, overwhelmed, or taken advantage of.

 - You’re mentally at work even when you’re physically home.

-- You feel pressure to be the “reliable one” at the cost of your own well-being.
+- Many feel pressure to be the “reliable one” at the cost of their own well‑being.

 - You’re exhausted in a way that rest alone doesn’t fix.